 Walt Disney World can be an expensive place to visit, so anytime you come across something that is completely free, it’s always a win!
 Fort Wilderness is one of Walt Disney World’s oldest resorts and in itself is has some really cool activities such as trail riding and amazing pools and playgrounds for kids, but the best – and completely free – activity is the Chip and Dale Campfire and Singalong held nightly.
 This is a great opportunity to meet some characters, toast some s’mores and even watch an outdoor movie that costs absolutely nothing!
-I find that most people don’t know about this, and if they do, they’re not sure of the logistics, so I’ve put together a guide on everything you need to know about the Fort Wilderness Campfire and Singalong so you can experience it on your next trip.
+I find that most people don’t know about this, and if they do, they’re not sure of the logistics, so I’ve put together a guide on everything you need to know about the Fort Wilderness Chip and Dale Campfire and Singalong so you can experience it on your next trip.

 Fort Wilderness Chip and Dale Campfire and Singalong